p-conrad/iot-energy-meter/Readme.md

   reduce bandwidth usage.
 However, changing the code to MQTT 3.1.1 requires only a few simple changes (see 3d18f386).
 * Furthermore, MQTT messages are staggered across multiple cycles where possible, to prevent spikes in bandwidth usage and allow for a more stable run time behaviour.
-For example: Reading 8 measurement values from 10 modules would result in 10 messages after 8/4=2 cycles.
-Instead of sending them all at once (and none during the next cycle), 5 messages are sent in each cycle.
+For instance: Reading 8 measurement values from 10 modules would result in 10 messages after 8/4=2 cycles.
+Instead of sending them all at once (and none during the next cycle), 5 messages are sent during each cycle instead.

 Moreover, this project may provide some educational value by showcasing an end-to-end example for developing a real-world application with WAGO's PFC Firmware SDK, including:
-* an example on how to set up your development environment with [clangd](https://clangd.llvm.org/), so you get the full editing convenience including code completion and syntax checking,
+* an example of how to set up your development environment with [clangd](https://clangd.llvm.org/), so you get the full editing convenience including code completion and syntax checking,
 * a deployment script to automate compilation and deployment to the device, allowing for rapid development, and
-* an example on code documentation using [Doxygen](https://www.doxygen.nl/).
+* an example of code documentation using [Doxygen](https://www.doxygen.nl/).

 ## Limitations